artic-network/artic-doc/pages/training/guides/how_to_read_a_tree.md

 ---
-title: "How to read a phylogenetic tree"
+title: "How to read a phylogenetic tree | Tutorial | Phylogenetics"
+layout: document
 keywords: tutorial
-layout: document
-last_updated: Feb 06, 2020
 tags: [protocol]
 permalink: /guides/how-to-read-a-tree
 title_text: "How to read a phylogenetic tree"
-subtitle_text: "Tutorial | Phylogenetics"
+subtitle_text: "Part 1: An introduction to phylogenetic trees and how to interpret them."
+icon: /images/artic.png
 document_name: "ARTIC-Tutorial-Phylogenetics-Part1"
 version: v1.0.0
-revision_date: 2018-07-30
 creation_date: 2015-07-30
+last_updated: 2018-07-30
 forked_from:
 author: Andrew Rambaut
-nav_menu: false
-show_tile: false
+folder: training
 category: guide
+summary: "An introduction to phylogenetic trees and how to interpret them."
 ---

 <div id="tooltip" display="none" style="position: absolute; display: none;"></div>